 In all schools there will be students who experience varying difficulties with learning.
 Learning difficulties may arise at any time throughout a student's school life.
 Students may experience difficulties in learning because of the ways in which they learn or the rates at which they learn.
-The primary responsibly for meeting the learning and support needs of students with disability lies with the school and classroom teacher.
-The Learning and Support Team plays a key role in coordinating and planning support for students with disability and additional learning needs.
+The primary responsibly for meeting the learning and support needs of students with disability lies with

-- ensure implementation of support for students experiencing difficulties in learning - plan to include the use of Learning and Support resources to improve outcomes for students experiencing difficulties in learning - participate in the annual Nationally Consistent Collection of Data on School Students with Disability (NCCD)
+- ensure implementation of support for students experiencing difficulties in learning - plan to include the use of Learning and Support resources to improve outcomes for students experiencing difficulties in learning - participate in the annual National Consistent Collection of Data on School Students with Disability (NCCD)